-TELECOMMUNCATIONS PERSONAL PROPERTY TAX - 36 M.R.S.A. §457 & §458
+TELECOMMUNICATIONS PERSONAL PROPERTY TAX - 36 M.R.S.A. §457 & §458

-A tax is imposed on telecommunications personal property each taxable year.
+A tax is imposed on telecommunications personal property each taxable year until 2012.
 All such property remains exempt from ordinary local property taxation.
-This tax is assessed on May 30th of each year and must be paid by August 15th of that year.
+This tax is assessed on May 30th of each year and paid by August 15th of that year.
+After July 1, 2012, the State Tax Assessor shall make the assessment by March 30th annually starting March 30, 2013.
+The tax must still be paid by August 15th.
 The tax rate is 22 mills in 2009 through 2011.
-It will decrease to 19 mills in 2012, and finally to 18 mills in 2013 and subsequent years.
+It will decrease to 19.2 mills in 2012, when a state excise tax will be applied in lieu of a state property tax.
+The equipment continues to be exempt from ordinary local property taxation.
+For 2013 and subsequent years the State Tax Assessor will apply the municipal tax rate to the just value of qualified telecommunications equipment adjusted by the certified assessment ratio.